 If you know these numbers, use the chart below to determine how much chlorine you need.
-This chart also assumes that your plumbing system has about 100 of gallons of water and this is included in this chart.
+This chart also assumes that your plumbing system contains about 100 gallons of water and this is included in this chart.
 If your well is different from those in this chart, you can go to Appendix 1 and calculate the exact amount for your well and plumbing system.